CJohnDesign/firerescued/docs/architecture/README.md

 ## 🏗️ System Overview

-Fire Rescued is a Flask-based web application that integrates WHOOP health data with user-reported mood tracking to predict and prevent burnout.
+Fire Rescued is a Flask-based web application that integrates WHOOP health data to predict and prevent burnout.
 The system follows a modular, scalable architecture with clear separation of concerns.

 ### High-Level Architecture